1chor/SoC-project/README.md

 ## Preparing SD Card
  Run the following script to prepare bootable SD card.
- Use path to your SD card instead of `/dev/mmcblk0`.
+ Use the path to your SD card instead of `/dev/mmcblk0`.

  ```shell
  $ cd WORKING_DIRECTORY